XT60/Dynamic-lights-2D/README.md

 ## ⏱️ Code performance
 Python is not the first language that comes to mind when thinking about performance but the methodology presented in code is quite fast.
-I am still working on optimising it even further.
 Right now it can easily handle around 200 walls.
-After exceeding that number it gets laggy but is still usable up to 700 ish, depending on the structure of shapes.
+After exceeding that number it gets laggy but is still usable up to ~500, depending on the structure of shapes.
+I am still working on optimising it even further, so if you happend to have idea or tip how to do it I would be more than happy to hear it.

 ## 📚 More info